 Study Music at UNR

 The Department of Music has 16 full-time and 30 part-time faculty, and approximately 200 music majors.
 The department offers Bachelor of Arts, Bachelor of Music, Master of Arts, and Master of Music degrees, and is a member of the National Association of Schools of Music.
+In addition, the Music Education program is a member of the Council for the Accreditation of Educator Preparation (CAEP).
 The University of Nevada, Reno has approximately 17,000 students, and is a land-grant institution of Nevada.
 The Reno-Tahoe area, with a population in excess of 300,000, supports the Reno Philharmonic Orchestra, the Reno chamber Orchestra, the Nevada Opera Association,and many other arts-oriented events throughout the year, including Reno's immensely popular month long Artown celebration.
 And of course, Reno is renowned for its wonderfully varied climate and extensive outdoor recreation opportunities.

 Each year, the Department of Music hosts the Reno Jazz Festival, bringing together many of the finest jazz students, musicians and musicologists in the United States and beyond.
 The Festival attracts thousands of jazz enthusiasts and is considered to be one of the largest, most prestigious jazz music events in the nation.